mhdned/Pantohealt/README.md

 ## Submission Guidelines

 - Provide a GitHub repository with your solution.
-- Include a README with setup instructions and any assumptions made (Bonus).
+- Include README with setup instructions and any assumptions made (Bonus).
 - Dockerize each project (Bonus).

 ## Technologies Used